 - When this starts happening it often leads to chaos and confusion.

-- Internal branding has an indirect impact on the external branding.
-If not handled properly it may lead to far reaching consequences on a brand as both are intricately connected with each other.
+- Internal branding has an indirect impact on external branding.
+If not handled properly it may lead to far-reaching consequences on a brand as both are intricately connected with each other.

 The Importance of Internal Brand Building